-Founded in 1943 by Ms. Mary Burch, incorporating in 1948 to become the oldest incorporated African American social service agency in the state.
+The Leaguers, Inc. was founded in 1943 by Mrs. Mary Burch, incorporating in 1948 to become the oldest incorporated African American social service agency in the state.
 Ms. Burch organized a group of youth in her neighborhood as the Junior Leaguers.
-These young men and women were introduced to enrichment and recreational programs that prepared them for college and productive community residents.
-There have been heralded alumni in the business community, performing arts.
-Public services and academia through our doors in their youth.
-Artist, Dionne Warwick, the late Congress Donald Payne and former U.S. Energy Secretary Hazel O’Leary are but a few.
+These young men and women were introduced to enrichment and recreational programs that prepared them for college and to be productive community residents.
+There have been heralded alumni in the business community, performing arts, public services and academia that have come through our doors in their youth.
+Congressman Donald Payne, Amiri Baraka, former U.S. Energy Secretary Hazel O’Leary and Artist, Dionne Warwick, are but a few.

 The Leaguers, Inc. opened their doors for Head Start services as a delegate in 1965 at 750 Clinton Avenue in Newark with two classrooms, on a budget of $260,000.00 and a staff of ten (10).
 Today The Leaguers provides services to one thousand, five hundred children and families with budget of approximately 18 million dollars and staff of four hundred (400).
 In addition, it provides funding to four (4) local Child Care Centers in the City of Newark,